tanthehack/re-code-report/report.typ

         [
             *Implementation of a working Prototype*
             \
-        Implementation of a working prototype of the tool using the React framework for the frontend, Rust for the static analyzer component, and for the backend and transfer learning with the Dolphin Model based on Mixtral @hartford_dolphin for the explanation module.
+        Implementation of a working prototype of the tool using the React framework for the frontend, Rust for the static analyzer component, and for the backend and transfer learning with the CodeLlama-7B-Instruct-GGUF Model based off of Meta's CodeLlama 7b Instruct @llama for the explanation module.
         ]
     ),
 )